thiblahute/meson-website/Reference-manual.md

  - `set10(varname, boolean_value)` is the same as above but the value is either `true` or `false` and will be written as 1 or 0, respectively
  - `set_quoted(varname, value)` is same as `set` but quotes the value in double quotes (`"`)
  - `has(varname)`, returns `true` if the specified variable is set
+ - `get(varname, default_value)` returns the value of `varname`, if the value has not been set returns `default_value` if it is defined and errors out if not, since 0.38.0

 They all take the `description` keyword that will be written in the result file.
 The replacement assumes a file with C syntax.
 If your generated file is source code in some other language, you probably don't want to add a description field because it most likely will cause a syntax error.